modcomlearning/pythonapi/README.md

-## Python API to Retrieve Products and Nake MPESA Payment.
+## Python API to Retrieve Products and Make MPESA Payment.
 ### In this session we are creating an API to used by an Android Mobile App check the Mobile App that uses this API on this link
 (https://github.com/modcomlearning/shop) <br/>